Designer Bio

 In the words of a faculty client, “The packaging really matters.”

-I created Felice Information Design to harness the power of design to amplify the impact of important science.
+I created Felice Information Design to harness the power of evidence-based, audience-centered design to amplify the impact of important science.